-Education d Training:
+Education and Training

-The success of the College's plan for fall 2021 during the ongoing COVID-19 pandemic depends on the behavior of every member of the Thaddeus Stevens College community, including students, faculty, staff, and contractors.
-Understanding how coronavirus spreads, and why learning about and adhering to prevention strategies, including early recognition of symptoms, is of utmost importance.
+The success of the College's plan for academic year 2021-2022 during the COVID-19 pandemic depends on the behavior of every member of the Thaddeus Stevens College community, including students, faculty, staff, and contractors.
+Understanding how COVID-19 spreads, and learning about and adhering to prevention strategies, including early recognition of symptoms, is of utmost importance.

-Educational sessions will be led by Thaddeus Stevens College Health Services.
-Information is based on the latest guidance provided by the Department of Health, the CDC, and the PA Department of Education.
+Education about COVID-19 and the College's Health & Safety Plan will be developed by Thaddeus Stevens College Health Services.
+Information is based on the latest guidance provided by the DOH, the CDC, and the Pennsylvania Department of Education.

-The education plan for fall 2021 includes:
+The education plan includes:

-A COVID-19 training presentation will be developed by Health Services and will be customized for students, faculty, and staff.

-Faculty: Training sessions for faculty will be scheduled by Academic Affairs, and will be presented in conjunction with Thaddeus Stevens College Health Services prior to the start of the fall 2021 semester.

-Students: On the first day of classes, technical faculty will review the COVID-19 education presentation with the students.

-Resident Students: Residential Life will present a training module specific to students who will be living on campus.
-This session will be held via zoom the first all residential students are moved in to their dorms.

-Department-specific education and training will also be conducted on an ongoing basis as needed.
-Custodial staff will be trained on cleaning, sanitizing, disinfecting, and ventilation protocols specific to COVID-19 in addition to normal cleaning protocols.
+- A COVID-19 training presentation that was developed by Health Services, with messaging customized for students, faculty, and staff. - Faculty: Fall 2021 training sessions for faculty were held as scheduled by Academic Affairs; faculty will receive an updated copy of the training presentation prior to the start of the spring 2022 semester for review. - Students: Within the first week of classes for fall 2021 and again for spring 2022, technical faculty will review the COVID-19 education presentation with students.
+At the end of the presentation at the start of the spring 2022 semester, students will be required to sign an attestation form to confirm their understanding of the basic facts about COVID-19 and the expectations of each student per the guidelines of the Health & Safety Plan. - Resident Students: Residence Life will present a training module specific to students who will be living on campus.
+This session will be held via Zoom at the start of each semester. - Department-specific education and training will also be conducted on an ongoing basis as needed.
+Custodial staff will be trained on cleaning, sanitizing, disinfecting, and ventilation protocols specific to COVID-19, in addition to normal cleaning protocols.
 Staff will be trained by supervisors according to CDC recommended policies and best practices.

-Awareness:
+Awareness

-In addition to initial education and training that will be provided to students, faculty, and staff at the start of the fall 2021 semester, the College will implement a comprehensive ongoing awareness campaign to reinforce our health and safety strategies for COVID-19 across the College communities.
+In addition to initial education and training that will be provided to students, faculty, and staff at the start of each semester, the College will implement a comprehensive ongoing awareness campaign to reinforce our health and safety strategies for COVID-19 across the College communities.

-Campus signage and safety markers will be installed to remind students, faculty and staff to social distance while on campus and to practice good personal hygiene habits such as frequent hand washing, coughing or sneezing into elbows instead of hands, and hand sanitizing.
-Faculty, residential life and all members of the College community will reinforce these measures as the best way to limit transmission of the virus and stay on campus in labs, shops, and on-campus housing for the semester.
+Campus signage will be installed to remind students, faculty, and staff to social distance while on campus and to practice good personal hygiene habits, such as frequent hand washing, coughing or sneezing into elbows instead of hands, and hand sanitizing.
+Faculty, residence life, and all members of the College community will reinforce these measures as the best way to limit transmission of the virus and stay on campus in labs, shops, and on-campus housing for the semester.
 Education will also be provided on an ongoing basis educating students, faculty, and staff about the facts and benefits of the COVID-19 vaccine.